- Garden / Patio

 One super king-size double bedroom (zip/link, can be twin on request) with en-suite shower, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with double sofa bed.

 Gas central heating.
-Electric oven and hob, microwave, fridge, washing machine, TV with FreeSat, DVD, selection of books, games and DVDs.
+Electric oven and hob, microwave, fridge, washing machine, TV with FreeSat, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot on request.
 Roadside parking available.
 Small enclosed patio garden with furniture and BBQ divided from owner's garden by willow hurdles.
 Sorry, no pets and no smoking.
 Shop and pub 2 mins walk.
 Note: This property is suitable for a maximum of 2 adults and 2 children.
 Note: One low ceiling beam.
 Note: Owner speaks French.

 - Last minute

 Sudbury 7 miles; Thaxted 15 miles; Colchester 18 miles; Newmarket 24 miles.